 |This course is offered in partnership with New City College.
 Students may be admitted to this course through New City College which will be determined at the admissions stage.|

 |Awarding Body Registration Fees**||Additional awarding body registration fees may apply|

 *UK/EU students are eligible to apply for funding via the Student Loans Company.

-**Students are required to register with the Awarding Body within 4 weeks of enrolment.
+**Students are required to register with the Awarding Body within four weeks of enrollment.